Hardware · Embedded · Signal Processing · Applied ML

 Mahdi Jazini

-University of Pittsburgh· Cardiovascular Health Tech Lab· Carnegie Mellon University· IEEE-EMBS · Body Sensor Networks· MACSOS Outstanding Paper 2025· Safar Symposium · Top Poster· Scientific Reports· medRxiv· University of Pittsburgh· Cardiovascular Health Tech Lab· Carnegie Mellon University· IEEE-EMBS · Body Sensor Networks· MACSOS Outstanding Paper 2025· Safar Symposium · Top Poster· Scientific Reports· medRxiv·
+University of Pittsburgh· Cardiovascular Health Tech Lab· Carnegie Mellon University· IEEE-EMBS · Body Sensor Networks· MACSOS Outstanding Abstract 2025· Safar Symposium · Top Poster 2025· Safar Symposium · Top Prize 2026· Professional Development Award 2026· Scientific Reports· medRxiv· University of Pittsburgh· Cardiovascular Health Tech Lab· Carnegie Mellon University· IEEE-EMBS · Body Sensor Networks· MACSOS Outstanding Abstract 2025· Safar Symposium · Top Poster 2025· Safar Symposium · Top Prize 2026· Professional Development Award 2026· Scientific Reports· medRxiv·

 PPG